-“Shaybon’s extremely emotional, moving and multi-layered novel is a kind of historical bridge between the XNUMXth and XNUMXst centuries in how he portrays World War II and the birth of comics as a new and powerful form of mass myth creation,” said Donna Seiman, editor-in-chief of Booklist, who gave Shaybon’s work is number one on the list.
+“Chaybon's highly emotional, touching and layered novel is a historical bridge between the XNUMXth and XNUMXst centuries in the way he portrays World War II and the birth of comics as a new and powerful form of mass myth-making,” said Booklist Editor-in-Chief Donna Seiman, who donated Chabon's work is first on the list.

 The acute social family saga that brought Franzen world fame was one of the first novels to capture the spirit of the time of the first years of the new century.

-Alfred and Enid Lamberti and their three adult children gather for the last Christmas of the XNUMXth century.
-Alfred's Parkinson's disease is progressing, the United States is on the verge of an economic collapse.
+Alfred and Enid Lamberti and their three grown children get together for the last Christmas of the XNUMXth century.
+Alfred's Parkinson's disease is progressing, the United States is on the verge of economic collapse.

-This is the story of a family from the Midwest, told with irony, love and the scale of a real epic in which the fates of several generations of Americans intersect.
+This is the story of a family from the Midwest, told with irony, love and the scale of a true epic, in which the fates of several generations of Americans intersect.

-The "amendments" by Jonathan Franzen brilliantly predicted the upheaval that will take place in American society after September 11th.
+Jonathan Franzen's Amendments brilliantly predicted the upheaval in American society after 11/XNUMX.